QuarkNerd/blog/bmacdonald/_posts/2018-02-27-incorporate-security-testing-into-exploratory-testing.md

 title: Incorporate security testing into exploratory testing
 tags: security testing zap
 categories:
-  - testing
-  - security
-  - test
   - Test
 summary: How to incorporate security testing of a website into your exploratory testing workflow
 image: ''
 ---
 As a Software Tester, I spend a lot of time executing exploratory tests on websites.
 Recently I came across a simple method to incorporate Security Testing into an exploratory testing workflow.
 The bonuses of this method are:

 - the security tool setup is quick